FACULTY MENTOR TRAINING SERIES

-The Faculty Mentor Training Program is a new series focusing on effective communication, aligning expectations, equity and inclusion, mentoring for professional & career development, and supporting trainees in developing foundational skills.
+The Faculty Mentor Training Program focuses on effective communication, aligning expectations, equity and inclusion, mentoring for professional & career development, and supporting trainees in developing foundational skills.
 Co-sponsored by the Office of Faculty Affairs and Office of Graduate and Postdoctoral Affairs.

 Previous Programs in this series:

 Dr. Keith Yamamoto, Vice Chancellor for Science Policy and Strategy, Director of Precision Medicine, and Professor of Cellular and Molecular Pharmacology, University of California – San Francisco.